 - Lower lashes pointing upwards: if the lower lashes are pointing upwards, it will be difficult to apply the extensions.
-Moreover, the extensions would wouldn’t look very natural.
+Moreover, the extensions wouldn’t look very natural.
 In this case, I would suggest a lash lift of the lower lashes instead.

 - Very thin and sparse lower lashes: if the lower lashes are very thin and sparse, it is better to leave them alone.
 Lashing in these conditions might cause damage or at best, offer very poor retention.

 - Age-related changes: as we age, the skin around our eyes gets thinner and looser.
 In some cases, this can cause an overhanging eyelid or drooping eyes.
 Lashing the bottom eyelashes in this case would not be very esthetically pleasing.